MrEfrem/redux-fly/README.md

 ## Examples
 * [Counter](examples/counter).
 Example to use `redux-fly` component state.
 * [Async](examples/async).
 Example to use of mix canonical reducer and `redux-fly` component state.
 * [Universal](examples/universal).
-Example to use `redux-fly` component state and provide the universal rendering.
+Example to use `redux-fly` for creation of component state and show how to implement the universal rendering.
 * [Reused components](examples/reused_components).
-Example to use `redux-fly` component state for creation reused components and providing of API for interaction between they.
+Example to use `redux-fly` for creation reused components and providing interaction between they.